thruthesky/overframe/README.md

-# Overframe - Framework independent frame work.
+# Overframe

 ## Overview

-Overframe is another name of sapcms 4 which runs upon other frameworks like codeigniter, laravel, slim, etc.
+Overframe is a framewhich runs upon other frameworks like codeigniter, laravel, slim, etc.

+## installation
+composer require overframe/overframe